scipy-conference/scipy_proceedings/papers/jacqueline_kazil/mesa_abm.rst

 **Scheduler**

 The scheduler is a model component which deserves special attention.
 Unlike systems dynamics models, and dynamical systems more generally, time in agent-based models is almost never continuous; ABMs are, at bottom, discrete-event simulations.
-Thus, scheduling the agents' activation is particularly important.
-First, some terminology.
+Thus, scheduling the agents' activation is particularly important, and the activation regime can have a substantial effect on the behavior of a simulation [Comer2014]_.
+Many ABM frameworks do not make it easy to change.
+For example, NetLogo defaults to a random activation system, while MASON's scheduler is uniform by default.
+By separating out the scheduler into a separate, extensible class, Mesa both requires modelers to specify their choice of activation regime, and makes it easy to change and observe the results.
+Additionally, the scheduler object serves as the model's storage struture for active agents.

 Many models distinguish between a step or tick of the model, and an activation of a single agent, with multiple agent activations in each step of the model.
 There are numerous possible scheduling regimes used in agent-based modeling, including:

   * Synchronious or simultaneous activation, where all agents act simultaneously.
 In practice, this is generally implemented by recording each agent's decision one at a time, but not altering the state of the model until all agents have decided.
   * Uniform activation, where all agents are activated in the same order each step of the model.